Bad Schema Is the Most Expensive Mistake in SaaS

 Spending two weeks on the schema at the start of a project — with someone who has shipped a dozen of these before — is the single highest-leverage investment a Malta software team can make.
 OARC Digital's data team has done exactly that for fintech, iGaming, hospitality booking platforms, and operational SaaS products built out of Malta and the wider EU.

-A 4-Week Engagement, Phase by Phase
+A Phased Engagement, Week by Week

 Domain modelling workshop (week 1)